easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 -------
 @anchor energy-exercise
 ### Exercise
 The exercise action is initiated by specifying the exercise intensity.
 The exercise intensity is a number between 0 and 1 that defines the requested fraction of the body's maximal work rate.
-For instance, the average adult male has a maximal work rate of approximately 1200 Watts @cite hall2011guyton; therefore, a user-specified exercise intensity of 0.5 would request a work rate of 600 Watts from the body.
-Table 1 shows the approximate exercise intensity for some common activities executed by an average adult male.
+For instance, the average adult male has a maximal work rate of approximately 1200 Watts @cite hall2011guyton; therefore, a user-specified exercise intensity of 0.5 would request a work rate of 600 Watts from the body. @tableref {EnergyExerciseIntensity} shows the approximate exercise intensity for some common activities executed by an average adult male.
 The approximate mechanical power produced by an adult male is also included in the table.

 <br><center>
-*Table 1.
-The approximate exercise intensity for some common activities and the corresponding approximate mechanical power.
+*@tabledef {EnergyExerciseIntensity} The approximate exercise intensity for some common activities and the corresponding approximate mechanical power.
 Note that the values in the table correspond to a body with a 1200 Watt maximum work rate capability.*
 </center>
 |Activity |Exerise Intensity | Mechanical Power (W) |
 |-------- |----------------- |--------------------- |